 - Drafting a custom and appropriate LLC Operating Agreement

 Your Operating Agreement Dictates All Your Rights in Your LLC

-In New York, you must create an Operating Agreement within 90 days of filing your Articles of Organization.
+In New York, you must create an LLC Operating Agreement within 90 days of filing your Articles of Organization.
 Your Operating Agreement will establish the rights, obligations, and duties of the members of your LLC, and so will dictate how you and your fellow members will run the company and share in both profits and liabilities.
 Obviously, this will be hugely important for years to come, and so it is critical this be done comprehensively and fairly, anticipating all types of future issues.
 Without an attorney representing the interests of all the members in drafting the Operating Agreement, you run a high risk of future conflicts and financial risks for you and your business.
 In fact, we find one main reason partnership disputes don’t get settled properly is because the operating agreement is silent or ambiguous on crucial issues that partners face when running their business.

 Legal Guidance in Creating Your LLC

 At The Gouchev Law Firm in New York, we work with businesses of all sizes, including start-ups across New York City and New Jersey, in all aspects of business formation.
 Call us at (212) 537-9209 or schedule a free strategy session today to see what The Gouchev Law Firm can do for your business.